WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/06_HamiltonianDynamics.md

      H\left(q, \pdiff{S}{q}, t\right) + \pdiff{S}{t}  = ? = 0.
    $$

 5. This equation is separable, and we may place the $q$'s on one side, and the $t$'s on the other.
 Connect the two equations with the constant $E$ and integrate each side to obtain both the *abbreviated action $W(q)$ and the generating function $S(q,t)$:

    $$
       W(Q) = ?, \\
       S(q, t) = W(q) - Et = ?.
    $$

-   *Note: to complete the integrals here you will probably want to make a trignometric substitution $m\omega q = p\sin\theta$.*
+   *Note: to complete the integrals here you will probably want to make a trignometric substitution $\sqrt{k/2E}q = \sin\theta$.*

 6. You are free to choose any new coordinate $Q$ as long as the invertability requirement still holds.
 Compute this a choose a reasonable coordinate $Q$:

    $$
      \left(\frac{\partial^2 S}{\partial q \partial Q}\right) = ? \neq 0.